From textile waste to building materials

 From waste management to value chain

-Retextil doesn’t just work with materials—but with the entire value chain from waste to finished product.
+Retextil works not only with materials—but with the entire value chain from waste to finished product.

-By linking collection, sorting, documentation, and production, a solution is created that works in practice and at scale.
+By linking collection, sorting, documentation, and production, a solution is created that can work in practice and at scale.

-It’s this connection that makes it possible to move textile waste from waste management to a genuine resource in both municipal and commercial systems.
+It is this coherence that makes it possible to move textile waste from waste management to a genuine resource in both municipal and commercial systems.

 CONTACT US

-Would you like to learn more about how textile waste can be used in new materials—or how the solution can be applied in practice?
+Would you like to learn more about how textile waste can be incorporated into new materials—or how the solution can be applied in practice?

 Scroll to Top